 If you ask a woman why she prefers a bib short to a cycling short, she will almost always say that they are more comfortable.
 They stay in place naturally, there is no way for the waistband to roll down, and because they are bibs they smooth everything out, look great under a jersey, and there are less pressure points.

-Though I mention the thinner fabric of these shorts as a potential con due to possible durability issues (though I have had mine for about 8 months with no problems), I think that the thinner fabric is likely what makes these shorts less constricting.
+Though I mention the thinner fabric of these shorts as a potential con, I do think that the thinner fabric of all of the versions of the Breakaway short is likely what makes these shorts less constricting.

 These are NOT compression shorts.
 You will not feel constricted or squeezed at all.
 This may be a deterrent for some who like to really feel held in by a bike short, so this is important to mention.